snemarch/treeshift/doc/design.md

 scenario if we're dealing with a multitude of largish trees.
 Also, depicting a large company with several business units and geographical locations as a forest seems reasonable.

+I have modelled the node structure as `(id, parent_id, root_id, height)`, directly based on the requirements.

 ## Persistence

-I'm choosing [PostgreSQL](https://spring.io/projects/spring-boot) as persistence layer.
+I'm choosing [PostgreSQL](https://www.postgresql.org) as persistence layer.
 A relational database might not be the best fit for a DAG, but it works, and I have experience with it.
 It has some implications on performance — it's not easy to scale a relational database horizontally, manual sharding strategies easily become complex and hard to maintain.
 Also, by choosing a database, most of the processing will be done in SQL